 Frequently Asked Questions

-The most common cause is a worn flapper that doesn't seal properly, letting water leak from the tank into the bowl.
-The fill valve then keeps running to maintain the water level.
-Other causes include a faulty fill valve, improper float adjustment, or a cracked overflow tube.
+The most common cause is a worn flapper that does not seal, letting water leak from the tank into the bowl.
+The fill valve keeps running to maintain the water level.
+Other causes: faulty fill valve, improper float adjustment, or cracked overflow tube.
 Most running toilet repairs are quick fixes.

-Consider replacement if: the toilet is cracked (tank or bowl), you're making frequent repairs, it's an older model using 3+ gallons per flush, or the base is leaking due to porcelain damage.
-Modern toilets use 1.28 gallons or less per flush, the water savings can pay for the upgrade over time.
+Consider replacement if the toilet is cracked, you are making frequent repairs, or it uses 3+ gallons per flush.
+Modern toilets use 1.28 gallons or less.
+The water savings can pay for the upgrade over time.

 Yes.
 Weak or incomplete flushes usually mean a clogged rim jet, blocked trapway, low tank water level, or worn flush valve.
 We diagnose which issue is causing the problem and fix it.
-If the toilet design itself is the issue (some older low-flow models), we'll let you know.
+If the toilet design itself is the issue (some older low-flow models), we will let you know.

 Water at the base usually means the wax ring seal has failed.
-This seal sits between the toilet and the drain flange.
-When it fails, water (and sewer gas) can escape.
-We'll need to remove the toilet, replace the wax ring, and reset the toilet.
-It's a straightforward fix but shouldn't be ignored.
+The seal sits between the toilet and drain flange; when it fails, water and sewer gas escape.
+We remove the toilet, replace the wax ring, and reset it.
+Do not ignore base water; the subfloor underneath rots quietly.